 First Year Review

-In the first term of the second year, the student’s work is reviewed and evaluated by the residence committee.
-The first-year review is based on a self-evaluation prepared and distributed by the student to members of the residence committee.
-After the review, a written evaluation of the first year is presented by the residence committee to the student and to the Ph.D.
-Studies Office.
-If the student’s committee feels there is cause for concern at the end of the first year, this review may take place in May of the first year.
+In the first term of the second year, the student's work is reviewed and evaluated by the residence committee.
+The student completes the first-year review self-evaluation form through his or her profile in the online campus directory by September 1.
+After reviewing the student's self-evaluation form and meeting with the student to discuss progress, the chair of the residence committee completes the online residence committee evaluation form by October 1.
+If the student's committee feels there is cause for concern at the end of the first year, this review may take place in May of the first year.

 Years 4 and 5